masesgroup/KEFCore/src/documentation/articles/intro.md

 The release cycle depends from KNet release, critical discovered issues and/or enhancement requested from this or other projects.

-Looking for the help of [Entity Framework Core](https://learn.microsoft.com/it-it/ef/core/) over [Apache Kafka](https://kafka.apache.org/) experts?
-MASES Group can help you design, build, deploy, and manage [Entity Framework Core](https://learn.microsoft.com/it-it/ef/core/) over [Apache Kafka](https://kafka.apache.org/) applications.
+Looking for the help of [Entity Framework Core](https://learn.microsoft.com/it-it/ef/core/) and [Apache Kafka](https://kafka.apache.org/) experts?
+MASES Group can help you design, build, deploy, and manage [Entity Framework Core](https://learn.microsoft.com/it-it/ef/core/) and [Apache Kafka](https://kafka.apache.org/) applications.
 </em>

 ---